localstack/docs/content/en/user-guide/aws/kinesisanalyticsv2/index.md

 $ awslocal iam put-role-policy --role-name msaf-role --policy-name msaf-policy --policy-document file://policy.json
 {{< /command >}}

-Now, when the running MSAF application assumes this role, it will have the necessary permissions to write to the S3 sink.
+Now, when the running MSF application assumes this role, it will have the necessary permissions to write to the S3 sink.

 ### Deploy Application